mattermost/docs/source/help/getting-started/managing-members.rst

 **To get a team invite link**

-1. Click your username, at the top of the Navigation Panel.
+1. Click your username at the top of the Navigation Panel.
 2. Click **Invite People**.
 3. If there is an option to invite members and guests, choose **Invite Members**.
 4. Click the **Copy Link** button to save the URL to your clipboard and share it with those you want to invite to the team.